codeatack/ProDentim/README.md

     Availability: Only available through the official website.

     Price Point: May be considered expensive compared to traditional oral care products.
-(Reddit)

 🛒 Availability